Andrej Mitrović: Academic career

-Views
+Activism

-Mitrović was an engaged intellectual who was outspoken about the abuse of history and the revision of facts for political purposes; In the 1990s he was a vocal critic of the regime of Slobodan Milošević, opposing growing nationalism and advocating for a modern European oriented Serbia.
+Starting in the late 1980s Mitrović was outspoken about the abuse of history and the revision of facts for political purposes, using his scholarship as a platform for critique and activism.
+In the 1990s he was a vocal critic of the regime of Slobodan Milošević, opposing growing nationalism and advocating for a modern European-oriented Serbia.
 Some of his speeches were published by the Belgrade Circle in a book entitled Druga Srbija (Other Serbia).
-Together with his wife, Ljubinka Trgovčević, he participated in all the protests and forums where they spoke publicly against the war.
-In 1991 they published an historian's proclamation against the shelling of Dubrovnik, that same year he published a book in which he warned against the effects of what he called parahistory, a type of historical revisionism featuring the distortion of selected sources to indict one side or another.
-In April 1999 with a number of prominent Serbian intellectual, he was a signatory of “A plea for peace from Belgrade”.
+Together with his wife, Ljubinka Trgovčević, he utilised his academic background to engage in public discourse, writing essays, giving lectures, and participating in every protest against the war.

+In 1991 they published an historian's proclamation against the shelling of Dubrovnik; that same year he published a book in which he warned against the effects of what he called parahistory, a type of historical revisionism featuring the distortion of selected sources to indict one side or another.
+In April 1999 with a number of prominent Serbian intellectual, he was a signatory of "A plea for peace from Belgrade".
 According to German Historian Alexander Korb, as a consequence of his positions that stood out from most Serbian professional and academic circles, Mitrović was never promoted to full member of the Serbian Academy.